 There is a real war on Christmas.
-But it won’t play out in advertising, marketing materials or on fast food marquees.
-The real war on Christmas happens in each of us when we try to reconcile the values of a consumer-driven culture with the birth of a savior that wants us to let go of the things of this world.
+But it won’t play out in advertising, marketing materials or on fast-food marquees.
+The real war on Christmas happens in each of us when we try to reconcile the values of a consumer-driven culture with the birth of a Savior who wants us to let go of the things of this world.

 And that’s the war we must keep on fighting.